FBW23/deployment-guide/README.md

 Branch: hash-router

-BrowserRouter causes problems because it generates urls with multiple route paths.
+BrowserRouter causes problems because it generates urls with subpaths, which a server interprets as "subfolders" that it tries to lookup.
+And fails miserably.
+Because it doesn't know about this "single page" thing and that all traffic needs to get routes to the index.html page.

 HashRouter provides us with the hack of just ONE route and passing the route "secrectly" inside a hash.
+React router will correctly interpret this hash as route information and your routing will work smoothly.

 ### Step 4 - Added React routing